Go Back

 Hurricane Andrew as it neared the Bahamas as it tracked toward Florida.
 (NOAA)

 Four months prior to Andrew's emergence, on April 21, a subtropical storm developed over the Atlantic Ocean.
-A subtropical storm is a system that has some tropical characteristics but often has a pocket of cool air overhead high in the atmosphere, a feature typical of non-tropical systems.
-When the conditions are right, subtropical storms can transform and evolve into tropical storms or hurricanes.
+A subtropical storm is a system that has some tropical characteristics but often has a pocket of cool air overhead high in the atmosphere, something typical of non-tropical systems.
+When the conditions are right, subtropical storms can transform into tropical storms or hurricanes.

 The pre-season system was teetering on the brink of transitioning into a full-fledged tropical system, the point at which it would be given a name, but it ultimately fell short of tropical storm status.
 Therefore, three decades later, it remains in the record books as Subtropical Storm One.